cpauvert/mi-atlas/README.md

 **Compounds involved** The type of molecule that mediates the interaction: small molecules (e.g. carbohydrates or metabolic intermediates, but not secondary metabolites), nucleic acids (e.g. DNA), peptides (e.g. amino acids), or secondary metabolites (e.g. quorum sensing molecules). *Binary value for each compound type*.

 Beforehand, each interaction is also described with the scientific names of each participant, the taxonomic resolution (e.g. Genus - species) as well as the domain of each participant (Bacteria, Archaea, Eukarya, Viruses).
-The exact names of the columns of the .tsv file are listed in the following [table](https://github.com/cpauvert/mi-atlas/blob/main/columns-mi-atlas.tsv) where they are grouped in the abovementioned categories.
+The exact names of the columns of the .tsv file are listed in the following [table](https://github.com/cpauvert/mi-atlas/blob/main/columns-mi-atlas.tsv) where they are grouped in the aforementioned categories.

 ## Contributing